 Distances aren’t actually that long as the longest bus ride was from Cancun to Merida, which was less than 4 hours.
 A place where I really enjoyed having a car was around Merida.
 But that was also because I visited almost 15 cenotes around that area.
 There is no need for you to tick them all off, but I wanted to write an extensive travel blog about the Valladolid cenotes.

 Where to stay in Yucatan Peninsula?

 There are a ton of cheap places to be found in every city.
 Mostly I booked my hotels while on the road.
-Make sure you get a Mexico sim card to be always connected to the internet.
-For longer than 2 nights I prefer Airbnb.
-Claim $30 Airbnb credit now, by signing up through this link.
-You will need to start a new account, but it only takes a unique email address and a couple clicks.
-A $30 travel credit can get you already 2 nights for free in Merida for example.
+Make sure you get a prepaid sim card for Mexico sim card or an e-sim card for Mexico to be always connected to the internet and save on high roaming costs.

-May you have any additional questions then leave me a comment and Im happy to help.
+May you have any additional questions then leave me a comment below and Im happy to help.

 Let my Instagram account @traveltomtom fuel you with wanderlust.
 As I am trying to visit every country in the world you might see places you never heard of before.
 As of January 2024 I have been to more than 155 countries.

 I sincerely hope all this info and these tips about traveling to Yucatan Peninsula were helpful for planning your trip.
 If you feel like helping me then please share the link of this article somewhere on the internet.

 Every share on Facebook is amazing and much appreciated and so is a tweet on X or a pin on Pinterest.
 Thanks you very much in advance for helping me in return.